johndoe-one/openvice/README.md

 # OpenVice
-OpenVice - open source engine for Grand Theft Auto: Vice City.
-Engine written on C language for simple and clear development (standard C language C89 with K&R / Linux Kernel code style).
-You will need an original copy of the Grand Theft Auto: Vice City to use this engine.
+OpenVice - open source cross-platform engine for Grand Theft Auto: Vice City.
+Code written on C language for simple and clear development (standard C language C89 with K&R / Linux Kernel code style).
+You will need an original copy of the Grand Theft Auto: Vice City to use OpenVice.

 ## System requirments
 * Supported OS: Windows, GNU/Linux, macOS;